tezos/tezos-mirror/README.md

 like Bitcoin or Ethereum.
 It also attempts to come to consensus about how the protocol and the nodes should adapt and upgrade.

- - Developer documentation is available online at http://tezos.gitlab.io/master always in sync with the master branch (which may be desynchronized with the code running on the live networks, replace `master` in the URL by the branch of your choice: mainnet, alphanet, zeronet, to make sure you are consulting the right API version)
+ - Developer documentation is available online at http://tezos.gitlab.io/ always in sync with the master branch (which may be desynchronized with the code running on the live networks).
  - The website https://tezos.com/ contains more information about the project.
  - All development happens on GitLab at https://gitlab.com/tezos/tezos